 innuendo

-An indirect or hinted remark, often with a sexual or critical meaning, that is not stated outright.
+Innuendo (noun) means an indirect or hinted remark, often with a sexual or critical meaning, that is not stated outright.
+Example: “The comedian relied on innuendo rather than explicit jokes.”

-How to Use Innuendo
+How to use innuendo

 Learner’s notesIn plain EnglishA sly hint at something, usually rude or suggestive, without saying it directly.

-Word Forms
+Word forms

 innuendoed past tense, innuendoes plural, innuendos plural, innuendis plural, innuendos singular

-Fill the Gap
+Fill the gap

 Can you complete this real example?